Inedo/inedo-docs/Content/proget/api/security/users/list.md

 ```

 ## HTTP Request Specification
-To list all user accounts in ProGet, simply `GET` to the URL with an [appropriate API Key](/docs/proget/api/sca#authentication).
+To list all User accounts in ProGet, simply `GET` to the URL with an [appropriate API Key](/docs/proget/api/sca#authentication).

 ```plaintext
 GET /api/security/users/list